LibCrowds/docs/docs/analysis.md

 Each project template provides custom normalisation options that are applied during the results analysis process.
 These options include case-conversion, trimming of punctuation and formatting dates consistently.
-For guidance about the available normalisation rules see the
-[Templates Analysis Rules](/templates/analysis.md) guide.
+Details of the available normalisation rules are given in the [Templates Analysis Rules](/templates/analysis.md) guide.

+## Task redundancy

+The analysis process is first triggered when the minimum number of required contributions for a task is reached.

+For tagging tasks is the point at which the tags are clustered together and those clusters used to create a final result.

+For all other tasks this minimum refers to the number of contributions that must match (following normalisation) before an answer will be stored as a final result.
+If the minimum is not met then the number of answers required for a task will be increased until the maximum is reached, after which no answer will be stored.

+Guidance on how to set the minimum and maximum contributions for a set of projects is given in the [Templates Core Details](/templates/details.md) guide.

 ## Example scenarios